Table of Contents:

 Is my county switching to the Voter’s Choice Act?

-California’s 44 other counties are authorized to make the switch starting in 2020.
-Officials in each county will decide whether to adopt the Voter’s Choice Act model.
+California’s other counties may choose to implement the VCA in the future.
+Officials in each county will decide whether to adopt the VCA model.

 What is the timeline for implementation of the Voter’s Choice Act?